Esarhaddon: Planning the succession

 In 672 BC, Esarhaddon appointed his eldest living son Shamash-shum-ukin (left, from a stone monument now housed in the British Museum) as the heir to Babylon and the younger son Ashurbanipal (right, from the Lion Hunt of Ashurbanipal) as the heir to Assyria.

-Seeing as he himself had only acquired the Assyrian throne with great difficulty, Esarhaddon took several steps in order to ensure that the transition of power following his own death would be a smooth and peaceful one.
+Seeing as he himself had only acquired the Assyrian throne with great difficulty, Esarhaddon took several steps to ensure that the transition of power following his own death would be a smooth and peaceful one.
 A treaty concluded between Esarhaddon and his vassal Ramataia, the ruler of a Median kingdom in the east called Urakazabarna in c.
 672 BC makes it clear that all of Esarhaddon's sons were still minors at the time, which was problematic.
 The same treaty also shows that Esarhaddon was worried that there might be several factions who might oppose his successor's rise to the throne after his death, listing potential opposing forces as his successor's brothers, uncles and cousins and even "descendants of former royalty" and "one of the chiefs or governors of Assyria".

 This indicates that at least some of Esarhaddon's brothers were still alive at this point and that they or their children could possibly represent threats to his own children.
 The mention of "descendants of former royalty" might allude to the fact that Esarhaddon's grandfather Sargon II had acquired the Assyrian throne through usurpation and may not have been related to any earlier Assyrian king.
-It is possible that descendants of earlier kings may still have been alive and in a position to press their claims on the Assyrian throne.
+Descendants of earlier kings may still have been alive and in a position to press their claims on the Assyrian throne.

-In order to avoid a civil war upon his death, Esarhaddon appointed his eldest son Sin-nadin-apli as crown prince in 674, but he died just two years later, again threatening a succession crisis.
-This time, Esarhaddon appointed two crown princes; his eldest living son Shamash-shum-ukin was selected as the heir to Babylon whilst a younger son, Ashurbanipal, was selected as the heir to Assyria.
-The two princes arrived at the capital of Nineveh together and partook in a celebration with foreign representatives and Assyrian nobles and soldiers.
+To avoid a civil war upon his death, Esarhaddon appointed his eldest son Sin-nadin-apli as crown prince in 674, but he died just two years later, again threatening a succession crisis.
+This time, Esarhaddon appointed two crown princes; his eldest living son Shamash-shum-ukin was selected as the heir to Babylon, whilst a younger son, Ashurbanipal, was selected as the heir to Assyria.
+The two princes arrived at the capital of Nineveh together and partook in a celebration with foreign representatives, Assyrian nobles, and soldiers.
 Promoting one of his sons as the heir to Assyria and another as the heir to Babylon was a new idea, for in the past decades the Assyrian king had simultaneously been the King of Babylon.'